ffeng23/dockerRtemp/README.md

     We could call it without gpu enabled.

+    This is the one on docker hub, ffeng23/ml_rstudio_v01
+            Description
+                A container for rstudio testing project with R4.1.3.
+Built upon rocker/ml for using tensorflow

 - testR_docker
     template for R docker (rstudio) with renv and correct file permissions.